Yes, You Can Bleach Your Curls Platinum & Keep Them Healthy — Here’s How

-It took the better part of a decade for me to finally put down the straightening iron.
+It took the better part of a decade for me to finally put down the straighteners.
 Then, about 10 months to resurrect my dark-brown 3B curls.
-So when I debated going fully blonde earlier this year, my closest girlfriends were convinced it would be my worst hair decision yet.
-But after years of admiring caramel-dipped looks from the likes of Solange, Zoë Kravitz, and Jasmine Sanders, I did my research and realized that blonde curls aren’t just for celebs (although yes, it does cost a pretty penny!).
+So when I debated going fully blonde earlier this year, my closest friends were convinced it would be my worst hair decision yet.
+But after years of admiring caramel-dipped looks from the likes of Solange, Zoë Kravitz, and Jasmine Sanders, I did my research and realised that blonde curls aren’t just for celebs (although yes, it does cost a pretty penny!).

 Previously, I would’ve cringed at the mere mention of “bleach” and “curls” in the same sentence, but through this process I’ve learned that curly hair can be bleached without totally killing it.
-According to Nicole Kahlani, the colourist who transformed my hair (which was, full disclosure: done free via Bleach London, a hair colour brand and salon in London, UK, where I live), this is one of the biggest curly hair myths.
+According to Nicole Kahlani, the colourist who transformed my hair (which was, full disclosure: done free via Bleach London), this is one of the biggest curly hair myths.
 Stemming from the notion that bleach destroys your hair, those of us with healthy curl patterns are led to believe that bleach will absolutely, categorically ruin them.

 Advertisement